-Let $\Ss\subset\R^m$ be a semialgebraic set connected by analytic paths.
 To prove Theorem \ref{red4} we introduce {\em Nash quasi-manifolds with corners}, that is, semialgebraic sets $\Tt\subset\R^n$ whose closure is a Nash manifold with corners $\Qq\subset\R^n$ and $\Qq\setminus\Tt$ is a union of some of the strata of certain (Nash) stratification of $\partial\Qq$, that we introduce below.
-Let us recall the definition of (Nash) stratification of a semialgebraic set.